 Since the District's budget is primarily a planning tool, actual results varied from the budgeted amounts.
-Actual net change in fund balance was \$521,594 less than budgeted.
+Actual net change in fund balance was \$167,055 greater than budgeted.
 The Budgetary Comparison Schedule on page 36 of this report provides variance information per financial statement line item.